Two-type branching processes with immigration, and the structured coalescents: Asymmetric two-island frequency process and culling of general two-island models.

 \section{Asymmetric two-island frequency process and culling of general two-island models.}

-In the previous section, we described the dynamics of the process $(\mathbf{R},\mathbf{Z})=(R^1,R^2,Z^1,Z^2)$ as the solution to a martingale problem.
-We are interested in working with the case where the total mass on each island remains constant.
-In this section, we will introduce a model for the relative frequency of individuals of type $\textbf{x}$ on two different islands under the assumption that the total mass on each island remains constant in time.
-We refer to this model as the \textit{asymmetric two-island frequency process} and will be obtained from the process $(R^1,R^2,Z^1,Z^2)$ by a sampling/culling procedure similar to the one introduced in \cite{CGP}.
+In the previous section, we described the dynamics of the process $(\mathbf{R},\mathbf{Z})=(R^1,R^2,Z^1,Z^2)$, stopped at the stopping time $\tau$, as the solution to a martingale problem.
+In this section, we will construct the asymmetric frequency process $\mathbf{R}^{(\mathbf{z},\mathbf{r})}$, introduced in Section \ref{ATIFM}, from the process $(R^1,R^2,Z^1,Z^2)$ by a sampling/culling procedure similar to the one introduced in \cite{CGP}.